FAQs

 -

 We treat each patient individually.
 As such, we do not have any standardized program.
-If you are a concierge patient, weight loss may be part of your overall health optimization plan.
+Weight loss may be part of your overall health optimization plan.

 -

 We accept credit card, debit card, ACH, cash, and for most services, FSA and HSA cards.
-If using HSA or FSA, be sure to check with your plan administrator or accountant to verify eligibility.
+If using HSA or FSA funds, check with your plan administrator or accountant to verify eligibility.

 -